{alt_text_cv}

 Evidence

-Multiple meta-analyses and systematic reviews of clinical trials have assessed the effects of estrogen-containing hormone therapy on cognitive functions in menopausal women.
+Multiple meta-analyses and systematic reviews of clinical trials have assessed the effects of estrogen-containing menopausal hormone therapy on cognitive functions in menopausal women.
 Our search identified:

-• 4 long-term randomized controlled clinical trials
+• 6 randomized clinical trials

-• 6 observational research studies
+• Numerous observational studies

 • Numerous preclinical studies on possible mechanisms of action